 Please review the following information to learn more about what the Portland Water Bureau is doing to protect public health, and what you can do in your own home to reduce your exposure to lead.

-The Water Bureau reduces corrosion of lead and provides resources through partnerships in the community.
+The Water Bureau reduces corrosion of lead in household plumbing and provides resources through partnerships in the community.

 Additional regulatory communications